This is a sponsored conversation written by me on behalf of Visit NC. The opinions and text are all mine.

 Camp Lejeune also has six satellite facilities in addition to the main base: Marine Corps Air Station New River, Camp Geiger, Stone Bay, Courthouse Bay, Camp Johnson, and the latest addition to the facility, the Greater Sandy Run Training Area.

-If you’re headed to Jacksonville to visit loved ones or if you’re getting stationed there, there are a few things you’ve got to do in Jacksonville, NC.
+If you’re headed to Jacksonville to visit loved ones or if you’re getting stationed there, there are quite a few attractions to enjoy and explore in Jacksonville, NC.
+Try these things to do in Jacksonville, NC:

 1. Visit Jeff’s Burgers, Dogs & Shakes